National Institute of Standards and Technology, Commerce.

 Catalog of Federal Domestic Assistance Name and Number: Measurement and Engineering Research and Standards—11.609.

 Funding Availability: NIST anticipates spending $100,000 this year for two new grants at $50,000 each.
-Funding for the program listed in this notice is contingent upon the availability of Fiscal Year 2009 appropriations.
-NIST issues this notice subject to the appropriations made available under the current continuing resolution, H.R.
-2638, “Continuing Appropriations Resolution, 2009,” Public Law 110-329.
-NIST anticipates making awards for the program listed in this notice provided that funding for the program is continued beyond March 6, 2009, the expiration of the current continuing resolution.
+Funding for the program listed in this notice is contingent upon the availability of Fiscal Year 2008 appropriations.
+NIST issues this notice subject to the appropriations made available under the current continuing resolution, H.J.
+Res.
+52, “Continuing Appropriations Resolution, 2008,” Public Law 110-92 as amended by H.R.
+3222, Public Law 110-116.
+NIST anticipates making awards for the program listed in this notice provided that funding for the program is continued beyond December 14, 2007, the expiration of the current continuing resolution.

 Cost Share Requirements: The Precision Measurement Grants Program does not require any matching funds.